spiral/docs/http/request.md

 }
 ```

 ServerBag will automatically normalize all requested server values.
-This makes possible to get value without uppercasing names:
+This makes it possible to get value without using all uppercase letters for the names:

 ```php
 $this->input->server('SERVER_PORT');